The Best Seeds For Hydroponic Gardening

 Both potatoes and sweet potatoes do not adapt well to hydroponic systems as they require plenty of sandy soil to grow and mature.
 Another reason is that the roots need space to grow, something which there is minimal room for in a typical hydroponic garden.

 The same can be said for carrots, and other root vegetables that need plenty of room and soil to thrive.
 Hydroponic carrots are not impossible to grow, but it will be an uphill battle to grow one similar in quality to what you can get from an outdoor garden. plan for small tender roots and harvest regularly for best results.
+Royal Chantenay Carrots provide a compact taproot that will be able to stay above the waterline of most larger Deep Water Culture systems.

 As a root vegetable, onions are also difficult to grow indoors.
 The root or bulb of the onion requires room to spread and search for light and moisture.
+If your set on growing onions in your hydroponic setup, try planting green onions seeds.
+They are able to handle a variety of conditions and will not need to expand like other varieties of onions.

 The Best Growing Medium For Hydroponic Seeds